 Educator preparation programs

-The GSE is the first educator preparation program in Oregon, the first on the West Coast, and one of the first 10 in the nation, to be fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The COE is the first educator preparation program in Oregon, the first on the West Coast, and one of the first 10 in the nation, to be fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP was formed in 2013 by the merging of the National Council for the Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC), which has now formed just one national accrediting body.
-All P-12 educator preparation programs in the GSE underwent both state and national review in 2015 through Oregon's Teacher Standards and Practices Commission and CAEP.
-Accredited programs are required to demonstrate a commitment to quality through data-informed continuous improvement as shown through candidate performance on the InTASC standards and program completer impact on student learning.
-The GSE has been nationally accredited since 1977.
+All P-12 educator preparation programs in the COE underwent both state and national review in 2015 through Oregon's Teacher Standards and Practices Commission and CAEP, and are accredited for seven years with a follow-up visit scheduled for 2022.
+Accredited programs are required to demonstrate a commitment to quality through data-informed continuous improvement as shown through candidate performance on the relevant program and licensure standards and program completer impact on student learning.
+The COE has been nationally accredited since 1977.

 Counselor education programs

 PSU's Clinical Rehabilitation Counseling/Clinical Mental Health Counseling Program, School Counseling; Marital, Couple and Family Counseling; and Clinical Mental Health Counseling programs received re-accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The current accreditation cycle end date is March 31, 2022.
 The programs submit all required reports and data to maintain current accreditation standards.
 PSU intends to maintain CACREP accreditation and will reapply on the appropriate timeline per CACREP rules.